-Egypt hunts down killers after 235 killed in mosque attack
+Egypt mosque attack toll climbs above 300

 The attackers used automatic weapons, said Diaa Rashwan, the chairman of the state information service.
 Some victims were also killed by the explosions.

-In a short, televised speech after meeting with security officials, Sisi said the government will hunt down the attackers.
+In a short, televised speech after meeting with security officials, Sisi said the government would hunt down the attackers.

 "We will respond to this act with brute force against these terrorists," he said.
 "This terrorist act will strengthen our resolve, steadfastness and will to stand up to, resist and battle against terrorism."

+Three days of national mourning have been declared.
+Sisi has also ordered the armed forces to build a memorial to those killed at the mosque, a statement on his official Facebook page said.

+The grand imam of Al-Azhar, the premier religious authority in Egypt, condemned the "barbaric attack" on the mosque.

+Friday's attack prompted wide international condemnation, with US President Donald Trump among the leaders expressing their condolences and vowing to continue the fight against terrorism.

-Sisi has expressed concern recently that ISIS militants fleeing Iraq and Syria will come to Egypt.
+Sisi expressed concern recently that ISIS militants fleeing Iraq and Syria would come to Egypt.